Once upon a time there were two people who thought it would be fun to buy a house built in 1924.

 And sure enough, on my daily commute to university I spot many more people with cell phones than without.
-Sure enough, I’m part of that group.
-Sure enough, when we go out for dinner as a family I make a point of either bullying everyone into leaving their iPhones at home or laying claim to them once the menus arrive, stashing them safely in my purse so my brother can’t pull something up on Google to prove a point in the middle of a conversation (he’s usually right anyway).
+Sure enough, I’m one of them.
+Sure enough, when we go out for dinner as a family I make a point of either bullying everyone into leaving their iPhones at home or collecting them once the menus arrive, stashing them safely in my purse so my brother can’t pull up a Google page to prove his point in the middle of a conversation (he’s usually right anyway).

 We’re all turning into self-centered, attention-thirsty, shallow creatures, and the smartphone is at fault.
 WhatsApp is at fault.
 Instagram, Facebook, Twitter are at fault.
 Above all, we are at fault.
 We who have collectively grown dependent on the instant gratification of messages and likes, mentions and retweets.
 We who so value the constructing and maintaining of an online self that our interaction with the real world continues to dwindle.

-Cycling permitted; bonus points for not knocking people off their feet.
+Cycling permitted; bonus points for not knocking pedestrians off their feet.

 There’s a Dutch proverb, de aanhouder wint – literally ‘the one who persists wins’.
 The Dutch are stubborn.
 We do not bend to legislation; legislation bends to us.